HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 ## Using GPIO

-The general theory (this is simply commands in your shell, Google for the correct way to do this using filehandles):
+The general theory (this is simply commands in your shell, Google for the correct way to do this using filehandles in your program):

     # Export the GPIO
     echo 157 > /sys/class/gpio/export